abdullahridwan/FullStackMern/README.md

 You should get a message saying "MongoDB database connection established sucessfully" <br/>
 Once that occurs, open a new terminal and type in
 ### `npm start`
+The project should now be up and running!
+Enjoy!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).